brainglobe/brainglobe.github.io/docs/source/community/external-tools.md

 :::{hint}
-if you have developed any software using BrainGlobe tools, please [let us know](../contact) and we can advertise it here.
+If you have developed any software using BrainGlobe tools, please [let us know](../contact) and we can advertise it here.
+Typically we include tools which:

+- Use a BrainGlobe package in some way
+- Are general purpose, i.e. not just replicating figures from a paper
+- Are installable, i.e. not just a collection of scripts
 :::